DarwinE-V/DarwinE-V/README.md

 - ⚡ Fun fact: ...
 -->
 # About Me:
-I am a student currently pursing a degree in Computer Science.
+I am an undergrad student currently pursing a degree in Computer Science.

 # 💻 Tech Stack: